IgorMalycha/RevenueRecognition_ProjectDDD/README.md

 Revenue Calculation: Provides endpoints for calculating both actual and expected revenue.
 This includes support for currency conversion using public exchange rate APIs to accommodate different currencies.

-The project adheres to best practices such as clean code, SOLID principles, layerd archotecture and incorporates unit tests for business logic validation.
+The project adheres to best practices such as clean code, SOLID principles, layerd architecture and incorporates unit tests for business logic validation.
 It includes secure user authentication, ensuring only authorized employees can manage data, with role-based access for administrators and standard users.
 Communication with the database is accomplished via an ORM, specifically Entity Framework.